I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Toe (hit, toe hit): A hardshoe movement (though can be done with softshoe — gently) where the tip of the shoe hits the floor behind the leading leg.
 Really effective percussion.

-Toe stands: Common since the first modern hardshoe could support them.
+Toe stands: Common since the first modern hardshoe could support them but now more popular than ever.
 To do proper toe stands, your hard shoes need to be broken in to the point where they can bend in half (toe to heel).
 Go up on your toes and balance yourself on the tip.
 There is no shank in hardshoes, so there is no support on the foot.
 You must have strong knees and ankles before doing toe stands, or you could seriously injure yourself.
 Toe stands are sometimes done with rocks in hardshoe.
-Some dancers perform trebles or other rhythmic percussion for short bursts.
+Some dancers perform trebles or other rhythmic percussion.

 Toe walks: Instead of walking flat on the ground, the dancer walks "en pointe" — on toe stands.